 The New Zealand Woman's Weekly was founded in 1932 with the aim of becoming 'a national family journal in the truest and fullest sense of the word'.
-When it ceased publication in 2020 it was the longest-running such magazine in the country.
+By 2020 it was the longest-running such magazine in the country.
 In this 1962 photograph, Vic Staines (production), Jean Wishart (editor), Joy Lee (assistant editor) and Michael Wilson (photographer) discuss the design of the 30th-anniversary issue.

 Using this item